brainsnorkel/ESO-Log-Build-and-Buff-Summary/docs/DISCORD_WEBHOOK.md

 # Or use environment variable (if set in .env)
 python single_report_tool.py A8TdmkfpP497xvyV --output discord --discord-webhook "$DISCORD_WEBHOOK_URL"

+# Post individual boss fights (kill fights only) using DISCORD_WEBHOOK_URL from .env
+python single_report_tool.py A8TdmkfpP497xvyV --discord-webhook-post
 ```

 ## 📋 Features

+### Individual Fight Posting (`--discord-webhook-post`)
+- **Kill Fights Only**: Automatically filters out wipe attempts, posting only successful boss kills
+- **Separate Messages**: Each boss fight is posted as an individual Discord message
+- **Rich Embeds**: Each fight gets its own embed with:
+  - Fight-specific title and status
+  - Team composition (tanks, healers, DPS)
+  - Buff/debuff uptimes
+  - Individual player builds and abilities
+  - Fight counter (e.g., "Fight 1/3")
+- **Summary Post**: After all fights, posts a summary with:
+  - Total number of kills
+  - ESO Logs URL for the full report
+  - Generation timestamp

 ### Automatic Message Splitting
 - Reports are automatically split into multiple messages if they exceed Discord's 2000 character limit